chetansinghsajwan/notes/internet-protocol/classful-addressing-notes.md

 **How was IPV4 before classful addressing?**

 There were no classes.
 The first 8 bits were used for network address and the remaining bits were used for host address.

+---
+**Questions**

+- How many number of hosts and networks in each class
+- What are the starting and ending address of each class
+- What are the decimal representations